 Once you can perform weaves/waistraps consistently, you’ll be on your way to more advanced techniques in no time.

 These five beginner poi tricks will teach you the most important skills you need to spin with confidence.
 So, practice them.
 Master them.
 Combine them into a single, elegant performance, using stalls as transitions when necessary.
-Learn these fundamentals of poi spinning, so that you can take your abilities to the next level.
+Get the LED orb case to protect yourself and your poi when practicing spinning tricks.
+Learn these fundamentals of poi spinning for beginners, so that you can take your abilities to the next level.